-- m() takes a single argument D which is a reducible diagram in C. It returns a value which is an orbit of blocks under the action of Aut(D). - $D e \in \mathcal{C}$ for every $e \in m(D)$. - If D' is a diagram isomorphic to D, then there is an isomorphism from D to D' that maps m(D) onto m(D').
+- m(·) takes a single argument D which is a reducible diagram in C. It returns a value which is an orbit of blocks under the action of Aut(D). - $D e \in \mathscr{C}$ for every $e \in m(D)$. - If D' is a diagram isomorphic to D, then there is an isomorphism from D to D' that maps m(D) onto m(D').

-We will explain how to compute such a function m() later; for now we will describe its purpose.
-Take any reducible $D \in C$ and $e \in m(D)$, then form D - e.
-If we do the same starting with a diagram D' isomorphic to D-take $e' \in m(D')$, then form D' - e'-the third property of m() implies that D - e and D' - e' are isomorphic.
-Thus, the function m()enables us to define a unique isomorphism class, that of D - e for $e \in m(D)$, as the parent class of the isomorphism class of D. Since we wish to avoid making isomorphism types more than once, we can decide to only make each diagram from its parent class.
+We will explain how to compute such a function $m(\cdot)$ later; for now we will describe its purpose.
+Take any reducible $D \in \mathcal{C}$ and $e \in m(D)$; then form D - e.
+If we do the same starting with a diagram D' isomorphic to D-take $e' \in m(D')$, then form D' - e'-the third property of $m(\cdot)$ implies that D - e and D' - e' are isomorphic.
+Thus, the function $m(\cdot)$ enables us to define a unique isomorphism class, that of D - e for $e \in m(D)$, as the parent class of the isomorphism class of D. Since we wish to avoid making isomorphism types more than once, we can decide to only make each diagram from its parent class.
 If we happen to make it from any other class, we will reject it.

-The result of the theory in [18] is that the combination of the above two techniques results in each isomorphism class being generated exactly once.
+The result of the theory in ref.
+18 is that the combination of the above two techniques results in each isomorphism class being generated exactly once.
 The precise method of combination is given by the following algorithm.

 Definition 2.4.
-Isomorph-free Greechie diagram generation procedure if D has exactly \beta blocks then output D else for each equivalence class of extensions D + e do if e \in m(D + e) then scan(D + e, \beta) '''
+Isomorph-free Greechie diagram generation procedure:

-''' procedure scan (D : diagram; \beta : integer)
+''' procedure scan (D: diagram; \beta: integer)